pingyuanw/CS263/README.md

         `pypy ../../rpython/bin/rpython --opt=jit`

 #### Week 5
-*Plan*
-- analysis on
-- learn about asyncio of PyPy

 - About RPython
     1. What is RPython?
         Named Restricted Python, it's a subset of Python.
 The restrictions:
         - dynamic features like class modification could only be used in an initial phase, which is used to construct the final RPython program.
         - the final RPython program must be well-typed.
         - only single inheritance
         * RPython:
             - a language for writing VMs
             - a strict subset of Python
             - compiled from live python objects, no parser.
 (Python is a meta programming language for RPython)
             - translated to C to run
             - selling point to use Rpython to write VMs: *JIT compiler for free* automatically layer alongside a second representation of the interpreter(tracing interpreter)
-2. What does RPython do?
-3. Why do we need RPython?
+    2. Why do we need RPython?
         more expressive than C# and Java.

 - JIT in PyPy
     - trace the interpreter(can be applied to all other interpreters)